TomaszWaszczyk/public-tinkering/README.md

 I share my technical learning publicly to deepen my understanding, help others, and connect with the community.
 Public learning invites feedback, collaboration, and faster growth for everyone involved.

+### Delegate anything possible (like gzip compression, SSL termination) to a reverse proxy instead of handling it directly in Node.js.

+Node.js runs on a single thread and is not optimized for CPU-intensive tasks such as compressing responses or terminating SSL connections.
+Offloading these tasks to specialized infrastructure (e.g., Nginx, HAProxy, or cloud load balancers) frees up your Node.js process to focus purely on application logic and improves overall performance and scalability.

+Benefits include:

+- Reduced CPU load on your Node.js app.

+- Improved response times and throughput.

+- Simplified application code.

+- Better resource utilization.

+This is a best practice for production-ready, high-performance Node.js services and aligns with modern deployment architectures.

 ### as and : (type assertion vs type annotation)

 ```